raju-ahammad/MERN-Auth-with-google/README.md

 > - Forgot password, reset password and register a new account by Email verification.
 > - Update personal information (name, password and avatar)
 > - Change permissions and delete user accounts with Admin.
->
-> * Below is the Demo link, if you find it interesting, please subscribe to the channel.
-I will be making a tutorial video in the near future.
-Thanks and have a good day!💓💓

 ## Demo:

 ## Author: Raju Ahammad

-## Youtube tutorials:

 ## Install dependencies for server